Search

 Peliqan will configure its client and confirm connectivity to your on-prem server.

 Once Peliqan Support confirms that the VPN is active: in Peliqan go to Connections > Add Connection > Search e.g. for “SQL Server”.
-Enter the connection details, using the internal IP of your on-prem server as the hostname.
+Enter the connection details, and use the internal hostname that you received from Peliqan Support.
+Example:

 Troubleshooting